hashicorp/vault-plugin-secrets-gcp/README.md

-# Vault Plugin: Google Cloud Platform Auth Backend
+# Vault Plugin: Google Cloud Platform Secrets Backend

 This is a backend plugin to be used with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin generates either one-time (non-renewable) OAuth2 access tokens or